brune791/rpgeli/README.md

 # rpgeli
-making a rpg with the class
+making a rpg with class sturcters first time and currently following teachers rpg